 Temps résultats utilisation topique niacinamide.

-First studied for its skin benefits in the 1970s, niacinamide has become an indispensable ingredient in skincare and can be found in a wide range of formulations.
+First studied for its skin benefits in the 1970s, niacinamide has become a staple ingredient in skincare and can be found in a wide range of formulations.
 From soothing the skin, improving hydration, supporting the skin barrier, fading brown spots, reducing pore size, to preventing signs of skin aging, it is considered a solution for many of the most common skin problems.
 But how long should one wait before seeing a difference?

 Niacinamide treatments: How long before seeing skin changes?

 As with any new skincare product, you likely won't see significant results for several weeks.
 While instant effects can be observed, it generally takes 6 to 12 weeks of twice-daily use to see notable results, depending on the severity of your skin issues and the concentration of your product's niacinamide.
-Although most available reports indicate notable improvements after eight weeks of use, there is no precise timeline.
+Although most available reports indicate noticeable improvements after eight weeks of use, there is no precise timeline.

 Consistent use is necessary for continuous improvement and maintenance of results.